 - Season chicken with half of the salt and pepper.

 - Heat oil in a large oven safe skillet.
 Sear chicken, skin side down (or the flat side down if you bought skinless), for 8 minutes or until medium brown.
 Flip and cook for 2-3 minutes on the other side.
 Transfer chicken to a plate and add in shallot.
 Saute the shallot for 3 minutes and add in the honey, red wine vinegar, and water, along with the other half of the salt and pepper.
 Stir in the herbs.
-Place the chicken back in the pan, skin side up, along with the squash and figs. Transfer the skillet to the preheated oven and roast for 15 minutes.
+Place the chicken back in the pan, skin side up, along with the squash and figs. Transfer the skillet to the preheated oven and roast for 15-20 minutes or until chicken reaches 165 and squash is cooked through.

 - Serve hot with wild rice or quinoa.